-Speaking of wallets, as a freelancer minimalism might be your style.
+Speaking of wallets, as freelancer minimalism might be your style.
 Not just because of the style itself, but because it’s practical.
-Money clip wallets are pretty minimalistic, so head to best money clip wallets review to chose the one that fits your needs.
+Money clip wallets are pretty minimalistic, so head to best money clip wallets review to choose the one that fits your needs.
 In any case, you should avoid keeping the business cards in your pockets because they will quickly wear out and look bulky on your pants.

 In the world of the rapidly growing gig economy, not only is technology changing and becoming less static but so do we.
 Gadgets you’re using as a freelancer has evolved in that sense as well.
 These are tools that should make your life easier.
 Whether you are a newbie freelancer, desperately trying to get your feet on the ground, or already doing some mentoring in this field, chances are your daily schedule is giving you a headache.

 But the good news is, there is no need to reach out for your pills just yet.
 The solution is quite simple – be more organized, practical, and flexible.
 You need to think a few steps ahead as a modern freelancer, make sure you keep all of your “can’t do without” items on hand, and you’ll be ready for whatever hits you.